YValeri/dynamorio/api/samples/padloc_docs/PADLOC_SYSTEM.md

 ___
 # Symbols handling system {#symbol_functionning}

 PADLOC supports instrumenting limitation depending on the encountered symbol.
-For example, if you don't want to instrument the libm or a specific function, PADLOC allows you to do it (cf [Symbol handling](SYMBOL_HANDLING.md) for details)
+For example, if you don't want to instrument the libm or a specific function, PADLOC allows you to do it (cf [Symbol handling](SYMBOL_HANDLING.md) for details on the usage)

 ## Module wide instrumentation
 DynamoRIO defines a module as an executable file, or a library which contains instructions.
 When DynamoRIO loads one of the modules used by the program, an event is fired and we check if that module should be instrumented.
 If it shouldn't be instrumented, we won't see its basic blocks go through the basic block callback.